chimera-os/docs/drafts/naming.md

 - [ ] Echidna &rarr; shell = `nushell` + std. `bash`.
 - [ ] BSPWM as WM + GUI interface for configuration (`bspc` + `sxhkd`)

-Shell = like Nushell, package manager = like Pacman
+Shell = like Nushell, using Python as scripting language, package manager = like Pacman